Medicare is a federal insurance plan. Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

 eligible home health services mental health services

 Medicare Part D, on the other hand, is a plan that people can enroll in to receive prescription drug coverage.
-A person can get a Medicare Part D plan in combination with original Medicare or bundled into their Medicare Part C plan.
+A person can get a Medicare Part D plan along with Original Medicare or bundled into their Medicare Part C plan.

 Costs

-The cost of Medicare Part C plans varies depending on several factors, including the plan’s benefits and the person’s location, age, and sex.
+The cost of a Medicare Part C plan varies depending on several factors, including the plan’s benefits and the person’s location, age, and sex.
 The premium for Medicare Part C is paid to the private insurance company, which then pays the premium for Medicare Part B to Medicare.

 Medicare Advantage plans have a yearly out-of-pocket spending limit.
 If a person reaches the limit in a calendar year, the plan pays all medical expenses for the rest of the year.
 The insurance company determines the cap on out-of-pocket expenses.